zmcartor/homestead-guide/old-docs-for-reference/go-ethereum-wiki.rst/Contracts-and-Transactions.rst

 Account types and transactions
 ==============================

-There are two types of accounts in Ethereum state: \* Normal or externally controlled accounts and \* contracts, i.e., snippets of code, think a class.
+There are two types of accounts in Expanse state: \* Normal or externally controlled accounts and \* contracts, i.e., snippets of code, think a class.